aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/README.md

 ## Model

-* We have already included the yolov5s.onnx model in the packages/<app_name>-1.0/src/ folder.
+* We have already included the download_model.sh script in the packages/<app_name>-1.0/src/ folder.
+    * After executing the script, it will download 4 models
+    * yolov5s_320.onnx, yolov5s_640.onnx; the previous one is for image size 320x320 the later one is for 640x640
+    * yolov5s_320_opset13.onnx, yolov5s_640_opset13.onnx; Similar to the previous two, it is the version using opset13 for TRT8.
 * If you would like to convert any other model from any other framework to ONNX, please see the [ONNX.ai](https://onnx.ai/) website.

 ```